-The deadline for Proposals has expired.The software development conference building IoT will be held in Heidelberg at the Print Media Academy from May 3 to 5, 2017.
-The second edition of this conference sheds again a light on the full spectrum of topics connected to the Internet of Things and Industry 4.0, focusing on the technical implementation in an enterprise environment.
-The new event wants to convey basics and central aspects, while giving room to present the most important theories, tools and experiences to tap the full potential of existing infrastructures.
+The deadline for Proposals has expired.The software development conference building IoT will be held in Cologne at the KOMED congress center from June 4 to 6, 2018.
+Again, the conference sheds a light on the full spectrum of topics connected to the Internet of Things and Industry 4.0, focusing on the technical implementations in an enterprise environment.
+It covers basics and central aspects, while giving room to present the most important theories, tools and experiences to tap the full potential of existing infrastructures.

 Concepts and basics